 Oma’s Pumpkin Patch

 Oma’s Pumpkin Patch has been a San Diego tradition for many years.
-The farm features pumpkins, hay rides, a hay bale maze, petting corral, a playground, and lots more fun for the entire family.
-For $12, each kiddo who visits Oma’s Farm receives a water bottle, Jack Patch Pumpkin, and participation in all farm activities.
+The farm features pumpkins, wagon rides, cottonseed mountain, petting corral, a playground, and lots more fun for the entire family.
+For $14.50-$16.50 (depending on whether you visit on a weekday or weekend), each kiddo age 2-13 years gets admission to the farm, access to all play activities, and a Jack Patch Pumpkin.
+Kids under age 2 are free.

 14950 El Monte Rd.